 It wasn’t until I started taking very specific courses about Pre and Postnatal women as well as courses about Pelvic floor health that I started to hear and understand prolapse.

-Here are 2 main benefits that can come to mind about working with specialized trainer when you have prolapse or are a newly postpartum mom:
+Here are 2 main benefits that can come to mind about working with a specialized trainer when you have prolapse.
+Or are a newly postpartum mom:

 - There are a number of techniques that can be used by a trainer who has the knowledge and skills to work with moms with this condition.
 They will not only increase their quality of life by implementing strategies that will allow the women to keep on doing the things they love without experiencing pain and discomfort.